 It also guarantees closing within 25 days or the first mortgage payment is waived.
 And any consumer approved for a mortgage who chooses to close with another bank or lender will be paid $250.

-It should be noted that Bank of America achieved this success without a formal announcement regarding the launch of the program.
+It should be noted that Bank of America achieved this success without a formal announcement regarding the launch of the program, which is pretty impressive.
+Though it makes you wonder how big it could have been with more press.

 Bank of America’s no fee mortgage comes during a national mortgage crisis, and the introduction of the program is likely an aggressive move to claim a larger chunk of what little mortgage business remains.